I walk towards the exit, beneath the Homecoming decorations. Shoulders crash into me, feet tripping my steps. They call me ugly. Gross. A freak.

 My mother and her soup.
 She thinks it heals the soul.
 My soul needs healing.
 But my soul is lonely.
 My soul wants to be where I’m loved most of all.

 Therapy taught me not to talk about it.
 Not to tell the stories no one believes.
 Of the magic and wild and well, the unhealthy make-believe.
 I was told there were no wild monsters.
 Even though I see them at school every day.

 A quiet supper with my mother.
 She smiles and talks about her day but her eyes ooze with disgust.
 She too thinks I’m a freak.
 She too is afraid of me.

 I lay my head on the pillow.
 And I wait.
-I wait for the vines to weave their way down my bed, for the leaves to tickle my face.
-I wait for the forest to grow.
-I wait for the walls to turn inward, outward, I wait for the crash of the waves, for my boat to rock.
-So that I can escape, through the under the moonlight, and reclaim my throne.
+I wait for the vines to weave their way down my bed, for the leaves to tickle my face, for the forest to grow and the walls to turn inward and outward.
+I wait for the crash of the waves, for my boat to rock.
+So that I can escape, through the moonlight, and reclaim my throne.